 Except in special circumstances, this is a full year course (three credits per semester).
-Students must take Animal Law Fundamentals as a prerequisite (WAIVED for 2019-2020 academic year) for the Animal Law Litigation Clinic and must enroll in both sections: Animal Law Litigation Clinic I and II.
+Students must take Animals in the Law as a prerequisite for the Animal Law Litigation Clinic and must enroll in both sections: Animal Law Litigation Clinic I and II.

 Each week, students are expected to attend and participate in a 2-hour classroom component, meet with a supervising attorney, and work an average of 10 hours outside of class on cases as assigned.
 Students learn basic animal law jurisprudence, Bluebook citation, and trial and (when appropriate) appellate level animal law practice, including effective motion practice and general practice skills.
 Students also benefit from guest lectures by national animal law litigation experts and allied professionals, such as veterinarians and behaviorists.
 Class attendance is mandatory.

 The Animal Law Litigation Clinic is a credit/no credit course with no final examination or paper requirement.
-Depending on the work in the clinic, there is a possibility that, with professor consent, a Writing Intensive Requirement paper can be completed.
 In some semesters, with Professor consent, it is possible for students to do additional work for individual research credit that furthers their clinic work and meets the Capstone requirement.
 The clinic does not include a separate ethics portion for credit, but students will be exposed to, and learn about, professionalism and ethics critical to being an effective litigator.

 - Evaluation Method: Credit/no credit based on written work completed in the course

 - Capstone: no

 - WIE: yes, under normal circumstances